 - How quickly can I get access to it?
 There’s a 39-week waiting period from the time you claim SMI until your first payment is made.
 If you’re on Universal Credit, the waiting period is nine assessment periods (the equivalent to nine consecutive months).
 However, those getting Pension Credit can get the help straight away.

 When it comes to calculating how much they’ll pay, the government uses a standard interest rate.
 This may be different to the interest rate you’re paying on your mortgage.
-And bear in mind, SMI can only help pay your interest payments.
+Bear in mind, SMI can only help pay your interest payments.
 It won’t pay off the capital of your mortgage.

 Don’t be afraid to seek help